May. 13, 2024

 Eric W., Omaha, NE

-Here at Shannon Fabrics, we specialize in a type of microfiber fabric called minky fabric (Cuddle® is our brand name), and we also offer terry cloth in several different colors, textures and weights.
-Despite offering both types of fabric to our customers, our first priority is to give you all the information you need to decide what’s best for you.
+Terry cloth and microfiber fabric are two of the most useful fabrics around.
+They’re both super durable and come in a variety of colors.
+But what’s the difference between them?
+Here at Shannon Fabrics, we specialize in a type of microfiber fabric called minky fabric (Cuddle® is our brand name), and we also offer terry cloth in several different colors, textures, and weights.
+Despite offering both types of fabric to our customers, our priority is to give you all the information you need to decide what’s best for you.

 Terry cloth, also known as terry toweling, is a fabric generally made from 100% cotton that is covered in tiny loops designed to be both highly absorbent and soft to the touch.
-There are three main types of terry cloth — terry cloth (towel terry), French terry and terry velour.
+There are three main types of terry cloth — terry cloth (towel terry), French terry, and terry velour.

 Despite selling each of these fabrics, we admit both terry cloth and microfiber have their own unique pros and cons.
 Here are a few criteria we’ll take a closer look at: